kyleliaw-candoit/t-shirt/docs/company/AI-Operating-System.md

 However, each role interprets that evidence through a different professional lens.

+The company distinguishes between the **identity being evaluated commercially** and the **community used to understand that identity**.

+> **The unit of commercial opportunity is the identity.
+The community is one of our best instruments for observing that identity.**

+Communities often provide especially rich evidence because they reveal:

+- identity strength,
+- language,
+- humor,
+- rituals,
+- status,
+- boundaries,
+- behaviors,
+- insider references,
+- and identity-expression patterns.

+However, a strong commercial identity opportunity does not require a highly cohesive social community.

+Accordingly, each AI role should interpret community evidence according to its own responsibility without assuming that community cohesion itself determines business attractiveness.

 For example:

 Community Analyst asks:

-> "How does this community work?"
+> "How does this identity work, and what does its surrounding community reveal about it?"

 Strategy Advisor asks:

-> "Given how this community works, where is the commercial opportunity?"
+> "Given what we understand about this identity, where is the commercial opportunity?"

 Brand Manager asks: